dirkslab/azure-classic-mongodb-centos/README.md

 2016-12-20 added mongodb-repl-setup1.sh.
 This bash script allows for adding different number of data disks (only tested with 2 and 4 disks Centos 7.2n)
 2017-07-21 added some small fixes.
 Updated name of mongodb repo.
 Fixed log rotation and log cleanup not running in crontab.
 Tested on Azure Image Centos 7.3

-mongodb-repl-setup2.sh basic mongodb replicaset member server mongodb-repl-setup3.sh this extension includes nightly mongodump.
-Mainly use this for my backup server mongodb-repl-setup4.sh this extension includes nightly mongodump as well as AzCopy docker container transferring files to Azure Blob Storage
+mongodb-repl-setup2.sh basic mongodb replicaset member server. mongodb-repl-setup3.sh this extension includes nightly mongodump.
+Mainly use this for my backup server. mongodb-repl-setup4.sh this extension includes nightly mongodump as well as AzCopy docker container transferring files to Azure Blob Storage.